-Michael J. Geringer is a Professor of Strategy and International Business at the Orfalea College of Business at California Polytechnic State University.
+Michael J. Geringer, a Cesim business simulations expert, is previously a Professor of Strategy and International Business at the Orfalea College of Business at California Polytechnic State University at the time of conducting this interview, currently a Professor of International Strategy at College of Business of Ohio University.
 He has over 30 years of experience with research and consulting on strategic issues for private and public sector organizations worldwide.
 He has authored or edited 27 books and monographs (in English, French, Chinese and Indonesian) and published over 140 papers, including within Journal of International Business Studies, Academy of Management Journal, Thunderbird International Business Review, Strategic Management Journal, and Journal of Applied Psychology.

 1. What got you interested in business games and when have you first used them in your class?

-2. Tell me a little bit about your decision to integrate Cesim Global Challenge into your course.
-What type of course it was (blended, online classroom), topical focus, and in what ways did you intend the business simulator game to complement it?
+2. Tell me a little bit about your decision to integrate Cesim Global Challenge into your courses.
+What type of course it was (blended, online classroom), with what kind of topical focus, and in what ways did you intend the business simulator game to complement it?

 3. How did your students react to the business strategy game?
-What was the overall engagement level with Cesim Global Challenge and what struck you as the most exciting thing in your students behavior during the course of the game?
+What was the overall engagement level with Cesim Global Challenge and what struck you as the most exciting thing in your students' behavior during the course of the simulation game?

-4. What do you think your own role was during the management simulation game?
-How did you help your students get the most out of the experience?
+4. What do you think your own role was during the business management simulation game?
+How did you help your students get the most out of the simulation experience?

 5. What are some of the most important takeaways you have learned over the years about simulation based courses?

 You know, learning has to be fun.
 You have to connect with the students in order for it to be effective, you cannot force someone to learn, that is one thing that has become increasingly obvious to me over the years.
 One of the things about having fun is that it opens up students' minds and makes them a much better learner.
 Simulations do that, they let people have fun, they let people joke around, talk, and debate, and other things, and it converts the learning process into something that is very personal.